Evaluating LLM-Based Regression Test Generation: Experimental Design

-If the execution results do not trigger a bug, the inspected execution result, i.e., whether the input reaches the commit, if so, which lines are covered, and if the execution result is different, is transmitted back to the prompt synthesizer as feedback for the next input generation.
-This incremental prompting strategy can guide the LLM in exploring the input space more effectively and being able to generate high-quality test input for the commit under test.
+If the execution results do not trigger a bug, the inspected execution result (i.e., which lines of the commit the input covers if at all, and whether the output is different) is provided to the prompt synthesizer for the next input generation.
+This incremental prompting strategy guides the LLM in exploring the input space more effectively and allows it to generate high-quality test input for the commit under test. \review{This is also confirmed by recent works~\cite{panta, mutgen, MuTAP} that showed LLM-based test generation benefits substantially from feedback loops that augment prompts with analysis results. }

 Two hyperparameters in the feedback loop affect the performance of \toolname.
-One hyperparameter is whether or not to provide the analyzed execution result as feedback to the LLM for the next iteration.
-If not, only the previously generated input is used as the prompt for the next iteration to avoid generating the same input.
+One hyperparameter allows to enable or disable the feedback loop.
+If disabled, only the previously generated input is used as the prompt for the next iteration to avoid generating the same input.
 The other hyperparameter is the number of iterations, which determines the number of times the LLM generates the input, and the execution analyzer verifies the input.
 A higher number of iterations can lead to more effective input generation but requires more computational resources.